Click on the links below to preview selected pages from this course.

 - Which dimorphic fungus may produce black, yeast-like colonies after prolonged incubation at 37°C?

-- Match each of the names of the dimorphic fungal species from the drop-down box with its mold form shown below.
+- Match each of the names of the dimorphic fungal species shown with its mold form the drop-down box.

 - The images below are lactophenol blue mounts of the yeast forms of various dimorphic fungi.
 Which of the images is consistent with an identification o...